 Research data management (or RDM) is a term that describes the organization, storage, preservation, and sharing of data collected and used in a research project.
-It involves the everyday management of research data during the lifetime of a research project (for example, using consistent file naming conventions).
-It also involves decisions about how data will be preserved and shared after the project is completed (for example, depositing the data in a repository for long-term archiving and access).
+The idea of sharing research data with other researchers and the wider public is an important element of Open Research approaches.

 Research data is any information that has been collected, observed, generated or created to validate original research findings.
 Although often digital, research data can come in a variety of formats.
 For example: